emhoracek/smooch/README.md

       * A single doll can have multiple configuration files - this was often used to have one version with FKiSS effects and another without
+  * Add CherryKiSS support
   * Allow users to create sets from scratch
       * Users can upload a PSD file.
-          * PSDs must be indexed to a single palette.
+          * If the PSD is indexed to a single palette:
-          * The PSD palette becomes a KCF file.
+               * The PSD palette becomes a KCF file
+          * If the PSD is 32-bit color:
+               * A standard 256-color KCF is created for the doll
           * Each layer becomes a separate cel with the name of the layer
           * All the cels are listed in a CNF that is editable in the browser
       * A user can download their own sets as LHA archives viewable in any